mhahsler/seriation/README.md

 to reorder objects (rows).
 The same approach can be applied to columns.

 - **PCA_angle** - order by the angular order in the 2D PCA projection
-  space split by the larges gap
+  space split by the largest gap
 - **LLE** reorder along a 1D locally linear embedding
 - **Means** - reorders using row means
 - **PCA** - orders along the first principal component